martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

-> Updated to include the newest version of @vtbag/utensil-drawer.
+> Updated dependencies to include the newest version of @vtbag/utensil-drawer.

 ## Recently Learned Tricks ##